Sharvenium/ghost-site-ARCHIVE/books/index.md

 subclass: 'post page'
 ---

 A list of my favourite books in each category.
-The whole list of books I have read is below too. :)
+The whole list of books I have in my bookshelf on my Kindle is below too. :)

 # Non-Fiction